turners2012/lswebhomework3/README.md

 ```

-My name is:
+My name is: Tiffany

-I like to:
+I like to: hike

-I'm learning:
+I'm learning: GitHub

 ```